SatyamX64/Space-Empires/README.md

 - The game follows all the defined rules
 - The Computer AI makes always makes the best decision for attack
 - Computer AI can take all the actions, just like a regular player
+- Null-Safe and follows Lint Guidlines

 ## Things that need attention 🔧

 - A better budget allocation strategy for computer AI
-- The AI is too aggressive
+- The AI can be too aggressive sometimes
 - A better chat and relations strategy for Computer AI
 - A more balanced Stats allocation and reward system
 - Audio Effects